Allium ursinum: Distribution and habitat

 It grows in deciduous woodlands with moist soils, preferring slightly acidic conditions.
 In the British Isles, colonies are frequently associated with bluebells (Hyacinthoides non-scripta), especially in ancient woodland.
 It is considered to be an ancient woodland indicator species.

 Ecology

 As its name suggests, A. ursinum is an important food for brown bears.
 The plant is also a favourite of wild boar.

 A. ursinum is the primary larval host plant for a specialised hoverfly, Portevinia maculata (ramsons hoverfly).

 The flowers are pollinated by bees.

 Uses

 All parts of A. ursinum are edible.
-The leaves can be used as salad, herb, boiled as a vegetable, in soup, or as an ingredient for a sauce that may be a substitute for pesto in lieu of basil.
-Leaves are also often used to make garlic butter.
-In Russia the stems are preserved by salting and eaten as a salad.
+The leaves can be used as a salad or boiled as a vegetable.
 A variety of Cornish Yarg cheese has a rind coated in wild garlic leaves.
-The leaves can be pickled in the same way as Allium ochotense known as mountain garlic in Korea.
-The bulbs can be used similarly to garlic cloves, and the flowers are also edible.
-Parts of the plant can be used for preparing Van herbed cheese, a speciality of the Van province in Turkey.

-Popular dishes using the plant include pesto, soups, pasta, cheese, scones and Devonnaise.

-The leaves are also used as fodder.
-Cows that have fed on ramsons give milk that tastes slightly of garlic, and butter made from this milk used to be very popular in 19th-century Switzerland.

-The first evidence of the human use of A. ursinum comes from the Mesolithic settlement of Barkær (Denmark), where an impression of a leaf has been found.
 In the Swiss Neolithic settlement of Thayngen-Weier (Cortaillod culture), a high concentration of pollen from A. ursinum was found in the settlement layer, interpreted by some as evidence for use of the plant as fodder.

-Herbal remedy

-Allium ursinum has been credited with many medicinal qualities and is a popular homeopathic ingredient.
-It is often used for treating cardiovascular, respiratory, and digestive problems, as well as for the sterilisation of wounds.

-Various minerals are found in much higher amounts in Allium ursinum than in clove garlic.
-It is sometimes called the "magnesium king" of plants because of the high levels of this mineral found in the leaves.